jakewalsh90/Terraform-Azure/README.md

 - terraform.tfvars
 - provider.tf

-Note: some larger projects split out the Terraform elements into separate files for sanity reasons.

 These should be placed into a directory, and then Terraform initialised and applied.

-### GitHub Actions

-These projects can also be deployed easily using GitHub Actions - for a full guide, please see [here](https://github.com/jakewalsh90/Terraform-Azure/tree/main/GitHub-Actions-Deployment)
+(Note: some larger projects split out the Terraform elements into separate files for sanity reasons.)

-## Projects in this Repository
+## :heavy_check_mark: Projects in this Repository

 ### 1. **Automatic NSG based on the Client IP of the Machine running Terraform**
 *This creates a data item that gets the external IP of the machine that is running Terraform.
 The IP is then used to create an    inbound security rule inside a Network Security Group.* **See: [Automatic-ClientIP-NSG](https://github.com/jakewalsh90/Terraform-Azure/tree/main/Automatic-ClientIP-NSG)**